OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         /**
          * This method creates a string consisting of a JSON document with all
-         * hello necessary elements set from hello HttpServletRequest request.
+         * the necessary elements set from the HttpServletRequest request.
          *
          * @param request
-         *            hello HttpServletRequest
+         *            The HttpServletRequest
-         * @return hello string containing hello JSON document
+         * @return The string containing the JSON document
          * @throws Exception
-         *             If there is any error processing hello request.
+         *             If there is any error processing the request.
          */
         public static String createJSONString(HttpServletRequest request, String controller) throws Exception {
             JSONObject obj = new JSONObject();